 One of the most famous French cheeses, Camembert became widely known during World War II, when it was included in the soldier rations.

 Camembert is usually sold in a wooden box, and has a whiteish rind, with a light yellow interior.
 The taste becomes stronger once the package is opened, so be sure to eat it quickly.
 For recipe ideas, check out the Baked camembert.

 3. Mont d’Or

 From the Jura Mountain in France, Mont d’Or literally means “Mountain of Gold”.
-There are two officially recognized cheeses sold under the Mont d’Or (or Vacherin Mond d’Or) AOC label.
+There are two officially recognized cheeses sold under the Mont d’Or (or Vacherin Mont d’Or) AOC label.
 One from France, and the other from the Swiss Canton of Vaud.

 The French version uses raw milk, while the Swiss version uses a subpasturization process to reduce spoilage.
 Both versions taste similar, with the French version being a little bit more runny.